 Rachael Young and Matrisha Armitage, Program Director and Executive Director

-New VA Regional Housing Program – Supportive Services for Veteran Families
+New VA Housing Program – Supportive Services for Veteran Families

-To date Andi has raised more than $10 million with a 100% success rate for SSVF grants.
-St. Vincent de Paul expanded the geographic area of the program throughout the Willamette Valley in partnership with Community Services Consortium.
+Andi raised more than $10 million with a 100% success rate for SSVF grants.
+St. Vincent de Paul expanded the geographic area throughout the Willamette Valley in partnership with Community Services Consortium.
 The two agencies combined have housed more than 1,200 Veterans who were experiencing homeless in Lane, Linn, Lincoln and Benton Counties (as of June 2020).

-The remarkable staff at SVDP have built a model for how this housing-first program can succeed, and VA recognizes them as an outstanding grantee.
-It’s been an honor to write the renewal grant each year.
+The remarkable staff at SVDP have developed an excellent model for housing-first programs and VA recognizes them as an outstanding grantee.
+It was an honor to write the renewal grant for 10 years.

 Long-term consulting – Raised $2.8M for sex education, capital campaign

-Committed nearly 4,500 hours over 5 years to develop 100 grant proposals supporting innovative programs and capital campaign.
-Efforts netted $2.8 million in grants with a 58% success rate on federal, state, foundation and United Way grant proposals written.
+Andi committed nearly 4,500 hours over 5 years to develop 100 grant proposals supporting innovative programs and a capital campaign.
+Their efforts netted $2.8 million in grants with a 58% success rate on federal, state, foundation and United Way grant proposals.